javimarlop/spdynmod/README.md

 ## Model validation

 A **mutiple resolution goodness of fit** assessment has been performed for each validation year after *Costanza 1989* and *Kuhnert et al. 2005*.
 We implemented the version modified by Kuhnert et al. in order to exclude NA values from the analysis.
-The maps and R scripts needed to perform this assessment are prepared for parallel computing and can be found under `inst/maps_validation`.
+The maps and R scripts needed to perform this assessment can be found under `inst/maps_validation`.

 @article{,
 title = "{Model goodness of fit: A multiple resolution procedure}",